kcaisley/frida/docs/week27.md

 - Garcia-Sciveres 2023:
     - "The reason why the digital-only isolation is better than the double isolation might be that the noise is coupling through the metal stack rather through the substrate.
 In this case the double isolation has a higher impedance analog ground that is easier to shake by noise coming from the metal stack."

+# Readings just on calibration:

+- 2010 Wenbo Liu Thesis
+    - Three strategies:
+        - ch4: peturbation-based digital calibration
+        - ch5: bit-wise-correlation based (BWC)
+        - ch6: equalization based
+        - realtime calibration using LMS engine, and a 'BWC' (bit-wise correlation based) signal.
+Appears to be either sine wave, ramp, or gaussian noise, but all appear to be the same for training.
+    - Also, he talks about calibratability
+        - Essentially, final output of DAC must be less than 1 LSB away from true value.
+In other words, conversion must be 'successful'
+        - In this case, errors caused by dac mitmatch are FATAL.
+A certain degree of mismatch will not cause a >1 LSB error though.
+    - sub-radix2 is not the only way to relax the issue where greater than Cunit variation in any cap will cause a non-calibratable ADC static error.
+        - Any design where each Ci < sum(Ci+1 to C_N) is satisfied will with increasing ratio improve mismatch tolerance
+        - In line with the above, binary compensation or binary recombination also satisfy this
+        - Understand: that we typically examine the for non-linearity concerns MSB, because that is the capacitor is most likely to exceed 1unit cap of error, and thus have a missing level
+- 2013 A Hsu (Again)
+    - Calibratibility
+        - pg72 Fig3-7 and Eq3.14 give radix (and alternatively # of steps) for calibratability in 12-bit design
+    - Foreground vs background means just wether or not calibration is done before normal data capture, or during
+    - Analog calibration means it is turning physical device capacitances or comparator offset.
+        - Forground analog calibration is the typical method, tuning caps
+        - Typically costs case analog calibration reduces speed and/or adds circuti noise
+        - Ding-Harpe 2015 is an example of background analog calibration, since it doesn't interrupt calibration, but will see a short calibration error which improves after a couple milliseconds
+    - Digital forground uses a known ramp or sine input, or histogram stats method with gaussian input
+        - in either case, values are stored in a RAM an applied afterward in feed-forward
+        - can't track parameter drift during operation
+    - Digital background means it runs transparently in background
+        - either with a test input tone superimposed, or just using the input signal as a stimulus i.e. 'adaptive equalization'
+        - in the later case, adapt eq. can be done using seperate ADC to measure input, or in fancy implementations no additional hardware
+        - digital background calibration, with adpat. eq. but no added HW typically require uniformity of input signal
+    - The LMS strategy is/can be used in both foreground and digital calibration
+- 2006 Chen-Brodersen
+    - Does digital foreground calibration, using either ramp or sinewave
+    - uses LMS loop with an adaptive FIR filter as it is easiest hardware implementation, although hints that 'orthogonality principle' could also be used in software

+# Reading / simulating list:
+- Finish calculating allowed device mismatch from A Hsu's diagram, and make sure our caps follow that radix
+- Map this to the BinRecomb weighting from CC Liu
+- Build it into the unit-length caps from P Harpe, and understand if we need 2^N-1 per side of 2^N with it's switching from earlier P Harpe paper
+- Double check against Pelgrom and Tripathi (0.85 % × 1 𝑓𝐹 𝑜𝑟 1.9 % × 1 𝜇𝑚) to make sure my caps will meet calibratibility

+- Calculate power-consumption from swithing

+- Given 5-10ps sampling, and ~500pF Ctot per branch, and <10uV settling needed, how bit can our sampling resistor be?
+- Check this in simulation for a basic transmission gate, with sweep of Vgs including 0.6V Vgs

+- Read more thoroughly about top-side vs bottom side sampling linearity issues, from Zhaokai Liu 2025

+- Double check the various calibration strats in Pelgrom textbook, and finish reading chapter.
+- Double check Tang-Sanyal-Sun for calibration idea (searching for foreground calibration, in particular)

+- Figure out the feedback digital logic, and include any programmability which I need for testing

+# Things to actually test:
+- How many mismatch does our actual capacitor array have with the different types?
+    - Can I measure this without probing or driving DAC caps arbitrarily?
+- How does the performance deteriorate with varying reference voltage noises?
+    - This would allow us to understand how an array would perform, given power consumption of each design, and parasitics of power network
+- Does placing active devices under capacitor array cause noise
+    - Do a layout with and without the under cell design
+- Is our comparator suffciently linear/low noise?
+- How fast can we go, before performance really begins to deteriorate?
+    - Will help us understand potential impact of different speeds, and also async operation timing budget
+- Testing calibration
+    - Test gaussian, ramp, and sine-wave based foreground digital calibration
+    - Then figure out if this could be switched a background operating, without peterbation or extra ADC, using just pixel signal input statistics (certainly not uniformly distributed, or known, but is is maybe not even 'smoooth' following A Hsu 2013's specifications)

+# Future things to try, potential issues to resolve
+- Will our top-side sampling limit linearity
+- Will our current (I think basic switch w/o bootstraping) be linear enough for our design
+- Could asynchronous operation be benefiticial, and also not-cause issues in an array?
+- Could we realistically implement some form of on-chip calibration (foreground or background, digital/analog)
+- Could we potentially benefit from one of the additional switching techniques? (which reduce power and/or improve linearity)
+    - Right now our power budget even with the 12-bit design is okay around ~300uW

 # Others: